Sir Ziauddin Hall

 He became a member of the Legislative Assembly (MLA) of UP in 1919 and 1922.
 He was one of the earliest members of the All-India Muslim League.
 He remained a member (M.P.) of the Central Assembly of India from 1930 till 1947.

 He was the first Indian Principal of M.A.O.
 College and became its first Pro-Vice-Chancellor.
 He was elected Vice-Chancellor in 1934 and remained so until 1946 and thus became the longest serving Vice-Chancellor in the history of Aligarh Muslim University.
 Dr. Sir Ziauddin Ahmad became the first Professor and Head of the Department of Mathematics.

 Sir Ziauddin promised Sir Syed that he would not leave MAO College and met his promise by leaving Indian Civil Service.
 He drafted the Constitution of Aligarh Muslim University.
 He established most of the departments of AMU.
 Dr. Ziauddin Ahmad became an Honorary Professor in the Department, working simultaneously as Vice-Chancellor of the University.
 Because of his love for the subject, he used to take a number of lectures both at the undergraduate and postgraduate levels.

 Dr. Ziauddin Ahmed died on 23rd December 1947 in London, Great Britain while visiting the Imperial College London's Mathematics Department.
-When the High Commissioner of India Krishna Menon and High Commissioner of Pakistan visited him he made a wish in case of his death his body should be brought to Aligarh.
 In compliance of his wishes, his body was brought to Aligarh, India and buried by the side of his mentor Sir Syed Ahmed Khan at Jama Masjid within the campus of Aligarh Muslim University.